-This is the first of a five-part series about locking methods for fasteners – the first product we discuss is lock washers.
+This is the first of a five-part series about locking methods for fasteners – the first post will cover lock washers and how to use lock washers.

 For joints subject to vibration and cyclical loading, maintaining clamp load and/or keeping the joint tight is one of the biggest fastener problems engineers face.
 As stated in previous blogs, the best joint design to ensure against loosening is a hard joint with a clamping range of five times the screw diameter, tightened to proper clamp load.
 When this is not feasible, using a locking fastener method is necessary.